 - Your round-trip flights must be purchased through Go Ahead Tours.
 Due to airline scheduling and availability, some travelers may be required to depart one day early and stay overnight in New York before boarding their flight to South Africa.
-In these cases, Go Ahead Tours will book the overnight hotel on your behalf. - Transfers to and from the airport at your destination are included in the price of your Go Ahead Tours airfare package. - Chartered flights on small aircrafts from Chobe to the Okavango Delta and from the Okavango Delta to Maun are included in the price of your tour.
-(The tour extension also includes a flight from Maun to Cape Town.) - During your safari, you'll travel in open-air safari vehicles, motorized boats, and traditional canoes.
+In these cases, Go Ahead Tours will book the overnight hotel on your behalf. - Transfers to and from the airport at your destination are included in the price of your Go Ahead Tours airfare package. - A flight from Johannesburg to Victoria Falls and Maun to Cape town, as well as chartered flights on small aircrafts from Chobe to the Okavango Delta and from the Okavango Delta to Maun are included in the price of your tour. - During your safari, you'll travel in open-air safari vehicles, motorized boats, and traditional canoes.
 Transfers between parks are long and cross bumpy terrain, so we recommend bringing a small pillow to ease the ride.